-The bugs now stop moving (are dead).
-We have dissolved their protective white coating with the spray, which they now expose an orange body.
+The bugs have now stopped moving (are dead).
+We have successfully dissolved their protective white coating with the spray, which now exposes their orange body.
 Their remnants may still be on the plants, so after this we can use a water hose to spray it off.

 Our plants are then kept happy and healthy.
 For edible plants, this can serve the strictest standards of some markets for safe no-chemicals organic produce.

 Because we use edible ingredients (vinegar, molasses, EM, herbs) in our solution, after spraying and saying goodbye to the bugs, the plants can be picked and consumed almost immediately.
 Unlike other chemical-based sprays which requires an isolation period after the spray, this lessens isolation time after harvesting.